I. PLAYER ELIGIBILITY

 1. Substitutions must take place from the halfway line only; an entering player may not go on the field until the exiting player steps off the field.

-5. If tied after completion of regular time, go directly to shoot-out.
-(See Section II, C).
+4. If tied after completion of regular time, go directly to shoot-out.

-3. Substitutions must take place from the halfway line only, and entering player may not go on the field until the exiting player steps off the field.
-Either team may substitute:
+5. Substitutions must take place from the halfway line at any game stoppage at the referees discretion.
+The entering player may not go on the field until the exiting player steps off the field.
+Either team may substitute.

 1. Each team shall field a maximum of Middle eleven (11) or Elementary nine (9) players.
 However, for each player sent off the field of play during regulation time or any overtime period, the team shall field one less player for each overtime period.
 Players sent off the field of play during regulation time or the first overtime period, may not participate in any overtime period.